hchiam/web-accessibility-course-notes/README.md

   }
   ```

-* If you implement custom elements, you might get focus rings where you don't want them, so to differentiate between mouse clicks and keyboard tags, you might be able to find a shim here: <https://github.com/alice/modality>
+* If you implement custom elements, you might get focus rings where you don't want them, so to differentiate between mouse clicks and keyboard tags, you might need to find a shim here: <https://github.com/alice/modality>
   * Right now, something like Firefox's `:-moz-focusring` is not implemented on all browsers.

-#### ARIA States
+#### ARIA States Styling

 * You can clean up the selectors while also having a way to verify you're correctly updating ARIA states.
 So instead of this: